-- at which times, and when systems will be demolished, disabled, installed, startup, TAB, Cx and turnover as well as documenting needs for temporary heating or cooling. - 24.
-CN23-5: All projects involving addition of, removal of or modification to any HVAC system shall have a pre-TAB conducted of the entire system(s), as determined by UES, that will be affected by the project to fully understand existing conditions and performance characteristics that may impact the successful completion of the project and the existing systems to remain. - 25.
-All projects with new equipment and/or occupancy changes to the record HVAC and life safety design basis shall include verification the heat load and ventilation is adequate.
+- 15. CN23-4: All projects involving addition of, removal of or modification to any HVAC system shall utilize the UCF-provided Systems Usage Plan matrix.
+The contractor is to coordinate activities and responsibilities on this matrix document in conjunction with their project schedule.
+The purpose is to clearly communicate to all project stakeholders who are responsible for which systems at which times, and when systems will be demolished, disabled, installed, startup, TAB, Cx and turnover as well as documenting needs for temporary heating or cooling. - 16.
+CN23-5: All projects involving addition of, removal of or modification to any HVAC system shall have a pre-TAB conducted of the entire system(s), as determined by UES, that will be affected by the project to fully understand existing conditions and performance characteristics that may impact the successful completion of the project and the existing systems to remain. - 17.
+All projects with new equipment and/or occupancy changes to the record HVAC and life safety design basis shall include verification that heat load and ventilation is adequate.
 Where there are obvious triggering changes or where no record HVAC design or occupant load data is available, the project design shall include the necessary surveys and tests and balance procedures to be completed and submitted during design review to demonstrate adequate HVAC.
-Where the need for a heat load calculation and/or ventilation study is questionable, the project manager must provide all equipment, occupancy change, and HVAC information to Utilities and Engineering Services for evaluation to determine if a study is necessary.
+Where the need for a heat load calculation and/ or ventilation study is questionable, the project manager must provide all equipment, occupancy change, and HVAC information to Utilities and Engineering Services for evaluation to determine if a study is necessary.
 All heat load and ventilation studies shall comprehensively cover the project space and all affected existing spaces and shared systems, which may extend beyond the initial project boundaries.
-Where the analysis shows an inappropriate load capacity, the project design is required to include all HVAC system and control modifications to function within acceptable ranges. - 26.
-All projects with shell space in business occupancy areas shall provide a basis of HVAC design able to support a minimum occupant load of concentrated business use at 1/50 net square feet with at least 10% of the space calculated at 1/20 net square feet for meeting areas.
-Shell space in educational and assembly occupancy areas shall provide a basis of design to support a minimum occupant load of 1/20 net square feet.
+Where the analysis shows an inappropriate load capacity, the project design is required to include all HVAC system and control modifications to function within acceptable ranges.